Review of the QCD sum rules for exotic states: Theoretical foundations

 In Ref.\cite{GuoFK-Threshold-Str-PRL-2021}, Dong, Guo and Zou show that the threshold cusp appears as a peak only for channels with attractive interaction, and the cusp's width is inversely proportional to the reduced mass for the relevant threshold.
 There should be threshold structures at any threshold of a $q\bar{Q}$ and $Q\bar{q}$ ($Qqq$) pair, which have attractive interaction at threshold, in the invariant mass distribution of a $Q\bar{Q}$ state and a $q\bar{q}$ ($qqq$) state coupling to the $q\bar{Q}$ and $Q\bar{q}$ ($Qqq$) pair, and the structure becomes more pronounced if there is a near-threshold pole.

 In Ref.\cite{LiuXH-tri-Y4260-Zc3900-PRD-2013}, Liu and Li suppose the $Y(4260)$ as a $D_1\bar{D}$ molecular state to study its decays, see Fig.\ref{Y4260-GFK-TS-Feynman} as an example, and observe that under special kinematic configurations, the triangle singularity maybe occur in the re-scattering amplitude, which can change the threshold behavior significantly.
-Obvious threshold enhancements or narrow cusp structures appear quite naturally without introducing a genuine resonance, but cannot exclude existence of a genuine resonance.
+Obvious threshold enhancements or narrow cusp structures appear quite naturally without introducing a genuine resonance, but cannot exclude existence of a genuine resonance, such a mechanism also works for the pentaquark structures \cite{LiuXH-tri-Pc-PLB-2016,GuoFK-tri-Pc-EPJA-2016}.